 Of course, there might come a day where you'd like to expand upon your basic pedal setup.
 Ideally, your decision should be influenced by how you use your pedals, and supplement areas that you feel are lacking in your current musical needs.

 First off, if you don't have a tuner pedal yet, I'd highly suggest grabbing one.
 Your music will probably benefit from your instrument being in tune with itself or other musicians, and this type of pedal will usually also work as a mute switch.
-It's hard to go wrong with a tuner pedal: Korg's Pitchblack and the classic TU-3 from Boss are dependable choices that I've turned to over the years.
-Both of these primarily operate in a chromatic mode, which is useful for those that aren't using a guitar or bass, or who frequently play in non-standard tunings.
+It's hard to go wrong with a tuner pedal: the classic TU-3 from Boss, for instance, is a dependable choice that I've often turned to over the years.
+It primarily operates in a chromatic mode, which is useful for those that aren't using a guitar or bass, or who frequently play in non-standard tunings.

 For a more exploratory route, there's always the expansive world of modulation pedals.
 We've talked about some neat choruses and phasers recently, but that's merely a small bit of what's out there: tremolo, vibrato, ring modulators, rotary, and much more.
 In the video above, I'm using the Neo Mistress from EHX, which is a flanger, but it's worth spending some time familiarizing yourself with the different types of modulation pedals to see what kind of textures they could add to your music.